actionhero/www.actionherojs.com/tutorials/production-notes.md

 To run this configuration, configure ioredis with a list of the Sentinel nodes and the name of the cluster.
 The driver will automatically connect to an appropriate Sentinel in round-robin fashion, reconnecting to another node if one is down, or fails.

-Assuming your sentinels were monitoring "mymaster" via `sentinel monitor mymaster 127.0.0.1 6379 2`, an example of a `redis.js` config file for sentinels would be:
+Assuming your sentinels were monitoring "mymaster" via `sentinel monitor mymaster 127.0.0.1 6379 2`, an example of a `redis.ts` config file for sentinels would be:

 ```js
 let db = 0;